diocomweb/website/docs/programs/disrupt_nft.md

 All official communications related to the Disrupt NFT, including Yield announcements, will be made in the [Disrupt NFT zone](https://diode.io/joinzone/#cgzvtSDUSVtPzS2kX18wohdIbBGw8FdRHcbju5MbUnYqZcETIV4YWcEKHPZ2).

 ### Term and Termination
 The Diode Foundation may elect to pause or stop new NFT sales at any time.
-The Diode Foundation may terminate the program at any time following April 1, 2025.
+The Diode Foundation may terminate the program at any time following March 31, 2026.
 After program termination, NFTs will not be paid yield, but may be liquidated per these terms.